 In June 2006, the FASB issued FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB No. 109" (FIN 48).
 FIN 48 clarifies the accounting and reporting for income taxes recognized in accordance with SFAS No. 109, "Accounting for Income Taxes", recognition, measurement, presentation and disclosure of uncertain tax positions taken or expected to be taken in income tax returns.
 The evaluation of a tax position in accordance with this Interpretation is a two-step process.
-The first step is recognition: The enterprise determines whether it is more likely than not that at ax position will be sustained upon examination, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
+The first step is recognition: The enterprise determines whether it is more likely than not that a tax position will be sustained upon examination, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 In evaluating whether a tax position has met the more-likely-than-not recognition threshold, the enterprise should presume that the position will be examined by the appropriate taxing authority that would have full knowledge of all relevant information.
-The second step is measurement: A tax position that meets the more-likely-than-not recognition threshold is measured to determine the amount of benefit that is greater than 50 percent likely of being realized upon ultimate settlement.
-Differences between tax positions taken in a tax return and amounts recognized in the financial statements will generally result in (1) an increase in a liability for income taxes payable or (2) a reduction of an increase tax refund receivable or a reduction in a deferred tax asset or an increase in a deferred tax liability or both (1) and (2).
+The second step is measurement: A tax position that meets the more-likely-than-not recognition threshold is measured to determine the amount of benefit to recognize in the financial statements.
+The tax position is measured at the largest amount of benefit that is greater than 50 percent likely of being realized upon ultimate settlement.
+Differences between tax positions taken in a tax return and amounts recognized in the financial statements will generally result in (1) an increase in a liability for income taxes payable or (2) a reduction of an income tax refund receivable or a reduction in a deferred tax asset or an increase in a deferred tax liability or both (1) and (2).
 The Company will adopt FIN 48 in the first quarter of 2007.
 The Company is currently evaluating the impact the Interpretation may have on its consolidated financial statements.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) (In thousands, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued (In thousands, except share and per share data)